lbr88/nordvpn/README.md

 #Nordvpn
-Script script around Systemd and Openvpn to make downloading and selecting a vpn from nordvpn easier
+Shell script around Systemd and Openvpn to make downloading and selecting a vpn from nordvpn easier

 ##Dependencies
 - dnsutils (dig)